chuangus/HKEX-IPO-app/README.md

 This displays the change on debut/return till today based on the IPO date in blue and the Hang Seng Healthcare/HSI level in red.

+**7. Last _ _sector_ IPOs Return Post IPO**

+This chart plots return measured by (day close price/IPO price -1) from the day of IPO.
+We assume a return of 0% on the day before IPO.

+**8. Selected _sector_ IPOs Return Post IPO**

+This is a customizable where you input the name of stocks that have IPO'd and it will generate a chart for you like 7.

+**9. Average Trading Day Return Post IPO by Benchmark**

+This chart takes the average/median return of IPO stocks, HSI, and HSH returns of days post IPO of all stocks within the selected timeframe.
+480 trading days is only used as a placeholder for the return to today.
+Day 0 is the day of IPO return.

+**10. Average Trading Day Return Post IPO by Industry**

+This chart takes the average/median return of each industry and lots the return based on trading days post IPO.
+0 Trading days indicates first day return and 480 trading days is again used as a placeholder for the return to today.